 Moyne Health and Cobden Health are much cheaper and charge, on average, between 22% and 27%.
 (As an aside, La Bella Life will charge a flat 26%).

-[I have included more detail of this fee comparison on The Terrier website link].
+[I have included more detail of this fee comparison at the end of this piece].

 So, for example, a client with a Level 2 package worth $15,750 a year will lose 42% in fees to Lyndoch Living – or around $6669.

 And a Level 4 package of $52,000 will see around $19,000 disappear in fees charged by both Baptcare and Lyndoch.

 For what, exactly?

 Of course individual packages need to be tailored and adjusted (this is the “care” fee), plus there are broader, compulsory admin tasks (this is the “package” fee), but for every ten clients on a Level 4, some providers are raking in around $190,000 a year.

 As it stands, some local providers charge up to $100 and $150 an hour as the “care” fee.

 I doubt very much the staff involved are earning $100 to $150 per hour.